lfoppiano/grobid-quantities/doc/restAPI.md

 Note that, unlike the JSON output, the TEI output carries the raw annotations only: parsed and normalised values are not represented.

+The unit type is serialised with the uppercase enum name (`type="TIME"`), as in the corpus and guidelines, whereas the JSON output uses the lowercase label (`"type": "time"`): the two notations are intentionally different.

 ## Process Quantities from PDF

 Process PDF and generate annotations of measurements.
 The results are annotations which, by containing coordinate information, can be used to annotate directly a PDF.